CoBe18/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+        Works as a Routing AND middleware framework;  Has minimal functionality of its own.

 - [ ] Describe Middleware?

+        A software that lies between a operating system & he applications runnon it.
+        Essentially works as a hidden translation layer.

 - [ ] Describe a Resource?

 - [ ] What can the API return to help clients know if a request was successful?

+        A 403 / 404 Error - This tells the client that the request was ok, but that it failed.

 - [ ] How can we partition our application into sub-applications?

+        By using Express and middleware.

 ## Minimum Viable Product